 Determine skin type: How to recognize what your skin needs

-Every skin tells its own story—sometimes radiant, sometimes moody.
+Every skin tells its own unique story – sometimes radiant, sometimes temperamental.
 But how can you find out exactly what your skin needs?
 The answer lies in your skin type.
-Knowing your skin type makes it easier to choose the right care products and give your skin what it truly needs.
+Knowing your skin type makes it easier to choose the right skincare products and give your skin what it truly requires.

 What determines your skin type?

 Your skin type is primarily determined by how much sebum (natural skin oil) your skin produces.
 This sebum influences whether your skin feels dry, oily, or balanced.
-But be careful: Factors such as stress, hormonal changes, genes, and climate can influence sebum production and thus your skin type.
+But be aware: factors such as stress, hormonal changes, genetics, and climate can affect sebum production and therefore your skin type.

 Interestingly, while sensitive skin is generally considered a separate skin type, it actually describes how reactive your skin is.
 Sensitivity can therefore occur in addition to other skin types.

-Expert opinion by Katja Glatz (Head of Product Development)
+Expert opinion from Katja Glatz (Head of Product Development)

 "I don't believe in rigid skin types.
 Our skin is constantly changing – depending on the day, the season, and our stage of life.
-That's why at APRICOT, I prefer to talk about skin types that come and go, rather than about unchanging skin types.
-The goal is to understand skin in all its diversity and give it exactly the care it needs at each moment.
+That's why at APRICOT, I prefer to talk about skin conditions that come and go, rather than unchanging skin types.
+The goal is to understand skin in all its diversity and give it precisely the care it needs at any given moment.
 Ingredients like aloe vera, ectoin, and ceramides are ideal because they are suitable for everyone, provide moisture, and strengthen the skin barrier.
-After all, well-nourished skin ages more slowly, develops fewer pimples, and is more radiant."
+Because well-nourished skin ages more slowly, gets fewer blemishes, and glows more."

 How do I find out my skin type?